Leody Taveras Preview, Player Props: Rangers vs. Athletics

 Leody Taveras At The Plate

-- Taveras has picked up a hit in 77 of 123 games this season, with multiple hits 33 times.
+- Taveras has reached base via a hit in 78 games this year (of 124 played), and had multiple hits in 34 of those games.

-- In 38 games this season (30.9%), Taveras has picked up an RBI, and in 13 of those games (10.6%) he had more than one.
-He has also driven in three or more of his team's runs in seven contests.
+- Taveras has had an RBI in 39 games this season (31.5%), including 13 multi-RBI outings (10.5%).
+He has also driven home three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.